-(10) UNIVERSITY RPT STANDARDS AND APPEALS COMMITTEE
+(10) University RPT Standards Committee

-(A) Membership.
-The University RPT Standards and Appeals Committee shall consist of eighteen tenured faculty members one faculty representative from each Senate area of representation) elected for three-year terms by the Academic Senate.
-The chairs of the Academic Freedom and Tenure Committee and of the Faculty Hearing Committee shall be ex officio nonvoting members.

-(I) Nominations will be proposed in advance by the Personnel and Elections Committee, and additional nominations of eligible faculty members who have agreed to serve may be made from the FLOOR IMMEDIATELY PRIOR TO THE ELECTION.
-VOTING WILL BE BY PREFERENTIAL BALLOT.

-(II) MEMBERS OF THE UNIVERSITY RPT STANDARDS AND APPEALS COMMITTEE WILL NOT BE ELIGIBLE FOR NOMINATION FOR ANOTHER TERM UNTIL AN INTERVAL OF ONE YEAR HAS PASSED FOLLOWING THE COMPLETION OF THEIR TERM ON THE COMMITTEE.

-(III) IN EACH SUCCESSIVE YEAR, THE PERSONNEL AND ELECTIONS COMMITTEE SHALL INCLUDE AMONG ITS NOMINATIONS FOR THE UNIVERSITY RPT STANDARDS AND APPEALS COMMITTEE TWO OR MORE CANDIDATES WHOSE TENURED FACULTY APPOINTMENTS ARE IN COLLEGES WHOSE CURRENT MEMBER IS ROTATING OFF THE COMMITTEE.

-(B) Vacancies.
-If vacancies occur in the University RPT Standards and Appeals Committee, they shall be filled either by the runner-up from the original elections or, if that is not possible, by special elections conducted in the Academic Senate by the Personnel and Elections Committee.
+- (A) Membership.
+The University RPT Standards Committee shall consist of sixteen tenured faculty members one faculty representative (from each Senate area of representation) elected for three-year terms by the Academic Senate. - (I) Nominations will be proposed in advance by the Personnel and Elections Committee, and additional nominations of eligible faculty members who have agreed to serve may be made from the floor immediately prior to the election.
+Voting will be by preferential ballot. - (II) MEMBERS OF THE UNIVERSITY RPT STANDARDS COMMITTEE WILL NOT BE ELIGIBLE FOR NOMINATION FOR ANOTHER TERM UNTIL AN INTERVAL OF ONE YEAR HAS PASSED FOLLOWING THE COMPLETION OF THEIR TERM ON THE COMMITTEE. - (III) IN EACH SUCCESSIVE YEAR, THE PERSONNEL AND ELECTIONS COMMITTEE SHALL INCLUDE AMONG ITS NOMINATIONS FOR THE UNIVERSITY RPT COMMITTEE TWO OR MORE CANDIDATES WHOSE TENURED FACULTY APPOINTMENTS ARE IN COLLEGES WHOSE CURRENT MEMBER IS ROTATING OFF THE COMMITTEE. - (C) Vacancies.
+If vacancies occur in the University RPT Standards Committee, they shall be filled either by the runner-up from the original elections or, if that is not possible, by special elections conducted in the Academic Senate by the Personnel and Elections Committee. - (D) Duties.
+See Faculty Regulations, Chapter V, Section 4.

-(C) DUTIES.
-SEE FACULTY REGULATIONS, CHAPTER V, SECTION 4.